arielkirkwood/melodic-web/docs/4.0/getting-started/javascript.md

 ---
 layout: docs
 title: JavaScript
-description: Bring Bootstrap to life with our optional JavaScript plugins built on jQuery.
+description: Bring Melodic to life with our optional JavaScript plugins built on jQuery.
 Learn about each plugin, our data and programmatic API options, and more.
 group: getting-started
 toc: true
 ---

 ## Individual or compiled

-Plugins can be included individually (using Bootstrap's individual `*.js` files), or all at once using `bootstrap.js` or the minified `bootstrap.min.js` (don't include both).
+Plugins can be included individually (using Melodic's individual `*.js` files), or all at once using `melodic.js` or the minified `melodic.min.js` (don't include both).

 ## Dependencies